BBC-Data-Unit/sex-offender-name-changes/README.md

 - Della Wright (pictured above), who waived her legal right to anonymity as a survivor of sex abuse.
 Campaigners were calling for a "Della's Law", named after her, to ban sex offenders changing their names once they were added to the register
 - Lauren-Eden Sullivan, who also waived her legal right to anonymity as a survivor of sex abuse
 - Sarah Champion, the Labour MP for Rotherham, who had raised the issue in Parliament that registered sex offenders (RSOs) were changing their names then applying for fresh identity documents
-- Cumbria Constabulary’s Chief Constable Michelle Skeer, National lead for the Management of Registered Sex Offenders
+- Cumbria Constabulary’s Chief Constable Michelle Skeer, national police lead for the management of registered sex offenders
 - Donald Findlater, Director at the Lucy Faithfull Foundation, a UK-wide charity dedicated solely to preventing child sexual abuse
 - Emily Konstantas, chief executive officer for campaign group The Safeguarding Alliance, whose research led to the scale of these name changes being reported in national newspapers in 2019
 - Scottish Conservative shadow community safety minister Russell Findlay MSP, who had also called for legal changes in the Scottish Parliament to prevent RSOs changing their names